 Resource Resource type Description Access details Exploitation: appropriate use of language Exploitation: Guidance for Guidance for when discussing CYP and Professionals' Professionals' - their experience of The Children's exploitation in a range of Society contexts.
 Essex Schools Information An overview of HSB and ESI Harmful Sexual InfoLink HSB page support available in Essex.
-Behaviour page Beyond referrals: Website and Resources for schools to Beyond referrals: Harmful HSB resources assess their own response Sexual Behaviour and A to HSB. briefing on the findings, implications and resources for schools and multi- agency partners Podcast: HSB in Podcast A three-part series of Podcast: harmful sexual schools - NSPCC podcasts on HSB in behaviour in schools education settings.
+Behaviour page Beyond referrals: Website and Resources for schools to Beyond referrals: Harmful HSB resources assess their own response Sexual Behaviour to HSB.
+Podcast: HSB in Podcast A three-part series of Podcast: harmful sexual schools - NSPCC podcasts on HSB in behaviour in schools education settings.